MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/new-officewebappshost.md

 # New-OfficeWebAppsHost

-Adds a host domain to the Allow List for an farm.
+Adds a host domain to the Allow List for an Office Online Server farm.